-If you’ve had a loan or credit product but aren’t sure whether you had PPI, you can ask your provider.
-All you need to get started is your name, date of birth and previous addresses.
+If you’ve had a loan or credit product but aren’t sure whether you had PPI, you can ask the provider of those products.
+Checking if you had PPI is simple and free - all you need to get started is your name, date of birth, and current/previous addresses.

-Many providers now offer online checking tools to help you check if you had PPI, and will usually get back to you within 8 weeks.
+Many banks and other providers offer online checking tools to help you check if you had PPI.

 Product names to look for in your paperwork

-PPI was usually sold with other products like a loan, credit card, store card, mortgage, overdraft or car finance deal – so check your paperwork for loan or credit products you’ve had.
+PPI was usually sold with other products like a loan, credit card, store card, mortgage, overdraft or car finance deal.
+Find out about other products that were usually sold with PPI.

 - accident, sickness and unemployment (ASU) insurance

 - account cover